Summer Research Opportunities for Undergraduates

 - Harvard has various other souces of funding:

 2) You can also take advantage of the splendid PRISE Program, which offers housing along with social and educational events.
 You are strongly encouraged to apply.
-Note that the deadline is fairly early: Tuesday, February 17, 2015.
+Note that the deadline is fairly early: Tuesday, February 16, 2016.

 3) You should also seriously consider applying for the Herchel Smith Fellowship.
-The deadline is also early: Wednesday, February 11, 2015.
+The deadline is very early: Wednesday, February 10, 2016.
 This is a fantastic fellowship.
 If you get it, it basically takes care of all your summer-money worries.

 4) If you are interested in going abroad, you should consider the Weissman Fellowship.
 You can also search the Funding Database for International Experience for available funds.